AequilibraE/aequilibrae/README.rst

 What is available only in QGIS
 ******************************

-Some common resources for transportation modelling are inherently visual, and therefore they make more sense if available within a GIS platform.
+Some common resources for transportation modeling are inherently visual, and therefore they make more sense if available within a GIS platform.
 For that reason, many resources are available only from AequilibraE's `QGIS plugin
 <http://plugins.qgis.org/plugins/AequilibraE/>`_,
 which uses AequilibraE as its computational workhorse and also provides GUIs for most of AequilibraE's tools.
 Said tool